HUD-FMR-Time-Series-Analysis/project_repo/README.md

 | :---------| :------------------------ |
 | CBSA | Core Based Statistical Area (CBSA) is an Office of Management and Budget(OMB) defined area containing a large population nucleus, or urban area, and adjacent communities that have a high degree of integration with that nucleus.
 There are two types of CBSAs: Metropolitan statistical areas (MSAs) and micropolitan statistical areas (µSAs).
 | Entity ID | An entity id is a code the federal government uses to uniquely identify Metropolitan Statistical Areas.
 In the case of the San Antonio - New Braunfel MSA, the entity id is 'METRO41700M41700'
+| Fair Market Rent (FMR) | FMRs are rates established by HUD that are supposed to reflect the 40 percentile of gross rent prices in a given gegraphic area.
+These are established for large areas such as MSAs and rural counties as well as for individual ZIP Codes where they are referred to as Small Area FMRs or SAFMRs.
+| Gross Rent | The gross rent represents the entire housing cost.
+It is calculated by adding the rent to the owner and the utility allowance for the unit.
+If all the utilities are included in the rent, the rent to the owner and the gross rent will be the same. exclude telephone and internet service
+| Housing Choice Voucher (HCV) | HCVs are income-based subsidies that are HUDs primary tool to help provide housing for low-income Americans.
+They are paid directly to landlords wherever voucher-holders can qualify for a lease.
+HCVs are capped at the FMR for and supplement a co-payment made by the voucher-holder that is based on 30% of their income.
+| HUD | The U.S. Department of Housing and Urban Development (HUD) was  created in 1965 as part of President Lyndon Johnson's War on Poverty.
+It is a cabinet-level Department that administers federal housing and urban development laws.
 | MSA | Metropolitan Statistical Area.
 This is a federally defined area that is used by the government to aggregate statistics for metropolitan areas.
 Each MSA is identified by an entity id code.

 _____________________________________________________________________